ThisIsLuckyluck/ByeByeCanap-API/README.md

 ## Set up environment

-If you want to run this API locally you must create a ".env" files in the root of the projet, or just rename the ".env-example" file and replacing the global value by yours
+If you want to run this API locally you must create a ".env" files in the root of the projet, or just rename the ".env-example" file by ".env" and replacing the CONNECTION_STRING value by yours

 And it's done !